Diethelm Georg Finsler

 Diethelm Georg Finsler (24 December 1819 – 1 April 1899) was a Swiss Protestant pastor, theologian, and politician who served as the last antistes of the Zurich church from 1866 to 1896.
 He played a significant role in establishing ecclesiastical law on presbyter-synodal and democratic foundations and contributed to the creation of the Conference of Protestant Churches of Switzerland.

 Early life and education

 Finsler was born on 24 December 1819 in Zurich to Johann Georg Finsler, a pastor and dean, and Anna Gessner.
-He was the grandson of Georg Gessner.
 He married Elisabetha Magdalena Zeller of Zurich.

 Finsler studied theology and philosophy at the University of Zurich, continuing his studies under Karl Immanuel Nitzsch at the University of Bonn.
 He was consecrated as a pastor in 1842.

 Ecclesiastical career

 After his consecration, Finsler served as a suffragant at the Neumünster in Zurich in 1844.
 He subsequently held pastoral positions in Berg am Irchel beginning in 1850, in Wipkingen from 1867, and at the Grossmünster in Zurich from 1871.

 As the last antistes of the Zurich church from 1866 to 1896, Finsler dedicated himself to establishing ecclesiastical law founded on presbyter-synodal and democratic principles.
 He contributed significantly to the creation of the Conference of Protestant Churches of Switzerland.
 As a member of the Zurich synodal council, he advocated for Good Friday to become a public holiday.